 How Men Wear Skirts Without Fear of Stereotypes

-For some men, the idea of wearing skirts brings up worries about being perceived as gay, trans, weak, or less masculine.
+For some men, the idea of wearing skirts brings up worries about being perceived as gay, trans, less masculine, or a weirdo.
 These concerns are more common for straight men, though they're not exclusive to them.

 Fear can make stepping outside the norm or dressing "feminine" feel intimidating.
 Some will stick with a masculine approach to skirts, while most men avoid them altogether.